rakma9668/tokma/README.md

 How to
 ----
-- Install requierd packages `npm install`
+- Install required packages `npm install`
 - Go to discord [bot portal](https://discordapp.com/developers/applications/), register a new bot and generate tokens
 - Create the **.env** file with provided variables in the example below